Vice-Principal, Westcott House

 Subject area and speciality

 Dr Lamb's primary research interest is the reception of the New Testament in late antiquity and the Byzantine period.
-He has a particular interest in the development of biblical commentary in the early church and the compilation of anthologies of commentary, called 'catenae', during the Byzantine period.
-He has written about the theological interpretation of scripture, and is currently writing about the reception of the Fourth Gospel in late antiquity and a further volume on the theological interpretation of scripture.
+He has a particular interest in the development of New Testament commentaries in the early church and the compilation of anthologies of commentary, 'catenae' or 'chains', during the Byzantine period.
+He has written about the theological interpretation of scripture, and is currently writing about the reception of the Fourth Gospel in late antiquity.

 - A1b Elementary New Testament Greek

 “Catenae and the Art of Memory”, The History and Text of New Testament Commentaries, 9th Birmingham Colloquium on the Textual Criticism of the New Testament, University of Birmingham, 4 March 2015

 “Exegesis and Empire in Byzantium: Insights from New Testament Catenae”, Annual Meeting, Society of Biblical Literature, San Diego, 24 November 2014

 “The Discrepancies between the Gospels”, Senior New Testament Seminar, Faculty of Theology, University of Oxford, 7 March 2013

 “Using the Eusebian canons in late antiquity”, Senior New Testament Seminar, Faculty of Divinity, University of Cambridge, 5 March 2013